kstenerud/dogma/kbnf.md

 ### Functions

-Functions behave similarly to macros, except that they are opaque: Whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is either one of the [built-in functions](#builtin-functions), or is user-defined in [prose](#prose) (either as a description, or as a URL pointing to a description).
+Functions behave similarly to macros, except that they are opaque: whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is either one of the [built-in functions](#builtin-functions), or is user-defined in [prose](#prose) (either as a description, or as a URL pointing to a description).

 Functions must specify the [types](#types) of all parameters and its return value (since the function is opaque, its types cannot be inferred like for macros, and therefore must be specified).
 If a function is called with the wrong types, the grammar is malformed.